openfort-xyz/openfort-7702-account/docs/Recovery.md

 - `lockPeriod` — **Seconds the wallet stays “locked”** after `startRecovery`.
 The lock is cleared early on `completeRecovery()` or `cancelRecovery()`.
 - `securityPeriod` — **Timelock** (seconds) before a guardian add/remove can be confirmed.
 - `securityWindow` — **Confirmation window** (seconds) after `securityPeriod` during which a pending add/remove **must** be confirmed, or it expires.
+- `guardian hash` — Deterministic hash of a guardian address (`computeHash(address)`); all guardian lists operate on these hashes instead of raw addresses.

 ### Invariants
 (checked in constructor)